 The RAP4 Flexi-Air system for the Tippmann X7 features an enormous 1.5 oz air expansion chamber.
 With this expansion chamber, which is conveniently hidden inside the collapsible stock, you can expect your Tippmann X7 to be consistent like never before.
 Your shots will be more consistent and reliable, and thus more accurate, as your X7 feeds continuously from this enormous reservoir.
 For winter play, your CO2 won't freeze up in your marker again!

 The Real Action Paintball Tippmann X7 Flexi Air Buttstock is newer, so it should be commonly available, both new and used.
-Check out the Places to Buy links below for places to purchase it new.

 Older Style Flexi air stock. other air-thru stocks

 First off I would like to state, this Stock was sent to me by rap4 for review purposes.
 I do not work for rap4, and I am not sponsored by rap4.
 I am 100% Independent and I will review this product with NO bias.